 Important aspects of network monitoring:

 Faulty network devices impact network performance.
-This can be eliminated through early detection and this is why continuous monitoring of network and related devices is essential.
+This can be eliminated through early detection and this is why network device monitoring is of utmost importance.
 In effective network monitoring, the first step is to identify the devices and the related performance metrics to be monitored.
 The second step is determining the monitoring interval.
 Devices like desktops and printers are not critical and do not require frequent monitoring whereas servers, routers and switches perform business critical tasks but at the same time have specific parameters that can be selectively monitored.

 When monitoring a network and its devices, a common good practice is to adopt a secure and non-bandwidth consuming network management protocol to minimize the impact it has on network performance.
 Most of the network devices and Linux servers support SNMP(Simple Network Management Protocol) and CLI protocols and Windows devices support WMI protocol.
-SNMP is one of the widely accepted protocols to manage and monitor network elements.
-Most of the network elements come bundled with a SNMP agent.
+SNMP is one of the widely accepted network protocols to manage and monitor network elements.
+Most of the network elements come bundled with an SNMP agent.
 They just need to be enabled and configured to communicate with the network management system (NMS).
 Allowing SNMP read-write access gives one complete control over the device.
 Using SNMP, one can replace the entire configuration of the device.
-A network monitoring system helps the administrator take charge of the network by setting SNMP read/write privileges and restricting control for other users.
+The best network monitor helps the administrator take charge of the network by setting SNMP read/write privileges and restricting control for other users.

 Network downtime can cost a lot of money.
 In most cases, the end-user reports a network issue to the network management team.
-The reason behind this is a poor approach to proactive network monitoring.
+The reason behind this is a poor approach to a proactive enterprise network monitor.
 The key challenge in real time network monitoring is to identify performance bottlenecks proactively.
-This is where thresholds play a major role in network monitoring.
+This is where thresholds play a major role in network monitoring application.
 Threshold limits vary from device to device based on the business use case.